swedenconnect/technical-framework/09 - DSS Extension for Federated Signing Services.md

-Certificates MUST be provided in sequence with the end-entity certificate first in the sequence followed by any CA certificates that can be used to verify the previous certificate in the sequence, ending with a self signed root certificate.
+Certificates MUST be provided in sequence with the end-entity certificate first in the sequence followed by any CA certificates that can be used to verify the previous certificate in the sequence, ending with a self-signed root certificate.

 The **CertificateChainType** complex type has the following elements: